Nodal

 The Beginner's Guide is a narrative video game from Davey Wreden, the creator of The Stanley Parable.
 It lasts about an hour and a half and has no traditional mechanics, no goals or objectives.
 Instead, it tells the story of a person struggling to deal with something they do not understand.

-Why You'll Like It: This title provides a deeply introspective and meta-narrative experience that challenges the player's perception of the creator and the game world.
+Why You'll Like It: Created by the same developer, this game offers a similarly intimate and meta-narrative experience that challenges the player's perception of the author.

 Windows